The Business Case for Sustainable Furniture Design

 Obtaining an LCA is often a prerequisite for many of these certifications, as it provides the necessary data to validate a product's sustainability claims.
 To ensure sustainability and transparency, various certifications help manufacturers and consumers identify eco-friendly furniture.
 Here are five key certifications:

-Focuses on indoor air quality by certifying furniture with low volatile organic compound (VOC) emissions.
+- SCS Indoor Advantage – Focuses on indoor air quality by certifying furniture with low volatile organic compound (VOC) emissions.
+This certification ensures that products contribute to healthier indoor environments, helping businesses meet strict indoor air quality standards in offices, schools, and healthcare facilities.

 Additionally, Forest Stewardship Council (FSC) certification ensures that wood is sourced from responsibly managed forests, and Cradle to Cradle Certification evaluates products based on material health, circularity, and social fairness.